by Justin Williams

 Wilken came around and reached for Alma, but she jumped away.
 She rushed to the porch steps and stood, blocking the path to the Clockmaker.

-”You have no right, Morris.”
+”You have no right, Reynolds.
+Protector or not.”

-”You come out,” said Morris, ”or we come in.”
+”You come out,” said Reynolds, ”or we come in.”

 The Clockmaker guided Alma to the side, then stepped softly through the doorway.
 I pulled him back.